Anas639/fl_mvvm/README.md

 3. Loading
 4. Error

-By default the view is initialized with the *Data* UI state Each UI state is handled by a method that returns a `Widget` that you can customize by overriding it.
+Each UI state is handled by a method that returns a `Widget` that you can customize by overriding it.